Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Appendix

 The results in \cite{zhou2022limiting} can now be applied to $C_n$ and $C_{n,\epsilon}$.
 Let $g_{n,\epsilon}(z)=(1/n)\rtr (C_{n,\epsilon}-zI)^{-1}T_{n,\epsilon}$.
-Assume $(x,y)$ is a random vector with joint distribution function $H(s,t)$, Denote by $H^{\epsilon}$ the joint distribution function of $(\min(x,\tau),\min(y,\tau))$.
-Then from \cite{zhou2022limiting} we have, for all positive $c$ and $z\in\mathbb{C}^+$, almost surely, for any converging subsequence of $(m^{C_{n,\epsilon}}(z)$,$g_{n,\epsilon}(z))$ to $(m,g)$, this pair must satisfy \eqref{first} with $H$ replaced by $H^{\epsilon}$.
+Assume $(x,y)$ is a random vector with joint distribution function $H(s,t)$, denote by $H^{\epsilon}$ the joint distribution function of $(\min(x,\tau),\min(y,\tau))$.
+Then from \cite{zhou2022limiting}, we have for all positive $c$ and $z\in\mathbb{C}^+$, almost surely, for any converging subsequence of $(m_{C_{n,\epsilon}}(z)$,$g_{n,\epsilon}(z))$ to $(m,g)$, this pair must satisfy \eqref{first} with $H$ replaced by $H^{\epsilon}$.
 It amounts to verify that there is only one $m$ satisfying the equations for an infinite number of $z\in\mathbb{C}^+$ with an accumulation point.

-We turn our attention to $B_n$, its definition also including $C_n$.
-We have the transition from \eqref{first} to \eqref{second} when $T_n$ remains invertible.
-To this end we define (without loss of generality we can assume $\epsilon<\tau$)
+Now we turn our attention to $B_n$, the definition of which also incorporates $C_n$.
+The transition from \eqref{first} to \eqref{second} persists when $T_n$ remains invertible.
+To this end, we define (without loss of generality we can assume $\epsilon<\tau$)